Kristof89Szabo/milestonetwothree/src/main/java/com/exam/database/README.md

 - Key-value databases : Most simple NOSQL database type.
 Most of the time we use for cache.
 - Graph database : Shows different entities in the database and how they connect in a graphical way.

+#### Normalization vs Denormalization

+Normalization - means that data is stored in multiple collections by referencing between them.
+Data is defined once and makes it easier to update.
+When it comes to reading data, the disadvantage of normalization is obvious.
+If you want to retrieve data from multiple collections, you need to perform multiple queries.
+As a result, the reading process is slower.

+Denormalization - Stores a large amount of nested data in a document.
+This model performs better reads but is slower for inserts and updates.
+This method of data storage takes up more memory.

 #### ACID: